rafaelvolpi/stock-images/README.md

 ### Commercial Use

-Stock images from both Unsplash and Pexels are free to use for commercial and noncommercial purposes without permission from the photographer or the source platform.
+Stock images from Unsplash, Pexels, and Pixabay are free to use for commercial and noncommercial purposes without permission from the photographer or the source platform.

 ### Modifications